SigmaHQ/pySigma/README.md

         )
 ```

 Both pipelines can still be used in the same manner as before.
-There is no difference between the two approaches because the `Pipeline_2` class can be instantiated and used as a pipeline object.
-In other words, when the class is instantiated, the `apply` method is automatically called, which returns a `ProcessingPipeline` object.
+There is no difference between the two approaches because the `Pipeline_2` class can be instantiated and used as a pipeline object, like `Pipeline_2()()` or `Pipeline_2().apply()`.
+In other words, when the class is instantiated, an object of the `Pipeline` class is returned.
+Calling the object itself will automatically run the `apply` method, which returns a `ProcessingPipeline` object.
 This behavior aligns with the functionality of the `pipeline_1` function, which also returns a `ProcessingPipeline` object.
 This consistency results in a cleaner and more streamlined approach for autodiscovery and facilitates the gradual migration of pipeline functions to classes.

 ### pySigma before v0.9.11